lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 }
 ```

 You get the idea.

+#### Surpassing the Limitation

 But now let’s bring in our problem case again, the `ArmedMerchantShip`.
 Remember, this one needs to be able to sail, shoot, load, and unload.
 ```swift
 class ArmedMerchantShip {
     func sail(_ direction: String) {